Denise Richards Fires Back At Camille Grammer For Downplaying Her Experience With The Woolsey Fire Of Malibu

 “Look, it’s stuff.
 For me, it was my kids and my dogs because it was moving so fast, we had to get the hell out,” Richards explained to host Andy Cohen in a sneak peek shared by E!
 News on Jul 29.

-As Richards and her family, including husband Aaron Phypers and her three children, Sam, Lola, and Eloise, evacuated the area at the end of last year, Grammer and her family were evacuated as well and sadly, Grammer’s home was completely lost.
+As Richards and her family, including husband Aaron Phypers and her three children, Sam, Lola, and Eloise, evacuated the area at the end of last year, Grammer and her family were evacuated as well.
+Sadly, Grammer’s home was completely lost.
 While both women surely went through a very emotional time as a result of the fires, Grammer said that Richards’ experiences didn’t compare to hers because her Malibu home was rented.

 “I don’t know what would give her the reason to think that.
 I was very empathetic.
 I had texted you, I called you during that time, we talked so many times and who gives a sh*t if it’s rented?”
 Richards replied.